-The actuarial value of assets is determined in accordance with the deferred recognition method, under which 20% of the gains or losses occurring in the prior year are recognized, 40% of those occurring two years prior are recognized, etc., so that 100% of gains and losses occurring five years ago are recognized.
+The actuarial value of assets is determined in accordance with the deferred recognition method under which 20% of the gains or losses occurring in the prior year are recognized, 40% of those occurring two years prior are recognized, etc., so that 100% of gains and losses occurring five years ago are recognized.
 This has the effect of smoothing the short-term volatility of market values over a five-year period.
-The actuarial value of assets is adjusted, if necessary, in order to remain between 90% and 110% of market value.
-(In valuations prior to 1998, plan assets were determined at market value.)
-The actuarial value of assets as of January 1, 2017 was 101.7% of the market value.
-This figure was 101.2% as of January 1, 2016.
+The actuarial value of assets will be adjusted, if necessary, in order to remain between 90% and 110% of market value.
+In valuations prior to 1998, plan assets were determined at market value.
+As part of the 1998 valuation, this methodology was adjusted to reduce the potential volatility in the market value approach from year to year.
+The actuarial value of assets as of January 1, 2016 is 101.2% of the market value.
+This figure was 95.7% as of January 1, 2015.